keboola/developers-docs/extend/custom-science/index.md

 Disadvantages:

-* Predefined environments only (currently R and Python)
+* Predefined environments only (currently R, Python and PHP)
 * Poor end-user experience when configuring
 * Extensions cannot be branded
 * The UI cannot be modified by the developer